 How does an ignition coil work?

 If you’ve ever driven a car, chances are it has spark plugs.
 You may have wondered, how do these fantabulous little devices work, and what do they do?
-The spark plugs are directly responsible for igniting the fuel/air mixture in a gasoline engine (diesels ignite the fuel using compression, not spark!) and they do this by way of a high-voltage pulse generated by the ignition coil.
+The spark plugs are directly responsible for igniting the fuel/air mixture in a gasoline engine (diesel engines ignite the fuel using compression, not spark) and they do this by way of a high-voltage pulse generated by the ignition coil.

 To most, these coils can seem like a magical little object that takes in electricity and spits it back out at a very high voltage.
 However, they use a very simple principle to do this: inductance!